 When we arrived at the typical pub front venue, the room was about half full.
 Small tables accommodating two chairs at most dominated the floorspace before a small stage upon which a high top piano rested against the right wall.
 The outside door was open.
 The bar was clear, its keeper attentive to the balding grey-white haired man sitting on a spinning stool hands lightly resting on the keys.
 My friend steered us to a table nearest the dias of sorts.
 We took a seat.
 The night began with the husky, soulful uplifting of voice as the player played.

 Along with the Celtic music I used to listen to on NPR radio during the Thistle & Shamrock broadcasts which I mentioned in my flash memoir, The Shannon: Memories of an Irish Pub.
 On Saturday late nights, a show played old blues and jazz music.
-This German man, almost seventy years old, skills matched what I’d heard.
+This German man, almost seventy years old, had skills matched what I’d heard.
 He seemed to have no cognizance of the room.
 He belted out heart-filled lyrics while banging on the keys, or tripping them lightly.
 He was the music.
 With each shake of his head, I felt closer to him.
 The room has fully filled around us.
-Listeners stood in the door or pressed faces and ear against the front window.
+Listeners stood in the door or pressed faces against the front window.

 Afterwards, as he came to the bar for a drink, my friend spoke to him, then said something else to him of me.
 The piano player turned to me and took my hand in a warm shake, then, in English, said he needed more.
 He enfolded me in a rather sweaty embrace.
 His face was filled with joy.